rlguy/Blender-FLIP-Fluids/CONTRIBUTING.md

 ### Pull Requests

 Pull requests will not be accepted for this repository.

 The **FLIP Fluids** addon is developed in our team's own private repository.
-Due to licensing restrictions, the project source contained in this public repository does not contain the full feature set of the addon and will often not be up-to-date with the private development repository.
+Due to licensing restrictions, the project source contained in this public repository cannot contain the royalty-free content (See [LICENSE_Standard_Royalty_Free.md](LICENSE_Standard_Royalty_Free.md)) of the Blender Market product and cannot contain features that depend upon the royalty-free content.
+This public repository will often not be up-to-date with the private development repository.
+The full source code including all features and royalty-free content is distributed with the Blender Market product.